ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing.markdown

-﻿# Time-Series Indexing
+﻿# Time Series Indexing

 ---

 {NOTE: }

-Time-series indexes are used to index time-series data, as opposed to document fields.
+Time series indexes are used to index time series data, as opposed to document fields.
-The API for creating time-series indexes is very similar to (and inherits from) the API for [creating document indexes](../../indexes/creating-and-deploying).
+The API for creating time series indexes is very similar to (and inherits from) the API for [creating document indexes](../../indexes/creating-and-deploying).

 {INFO: }
-Unlike document indexes, time-series indexes currently support only LINQ syntax.
+Unlike document indexes, time series indexes currently support only LINQ syntax.
 JavaScript syntax is not supported.

-RavenDB does not create [dynamic](../../studio/database/indexes/indexes-overview#indexes-types) time-series indexes in response to queries - time-series indexes are only be created as [static](../../studio/database/indexes/indexes-overview#indexes-types) indexes from a client application or from the Studio.
+RavenDB does not create [dynamic](../../studio/database/indexes/indexes-overview#indexes-types) time series indexes in response to queries - time series indexes are only be created as [static](../../studio/database/indexes/indexes-overview#indexes-types) indexes from a client application or from the Studio.
 {INFO/}